marcosvilhena87/AoE_DE_Bot/README.md

 * `ocr_psm_list` – list of Tesseract [page segmentation modes](https://tesseract-ocr.github.io/tessdoc/ImproveQuality.html#page-segmentation-method)
   tried in order when extracting digits (default `[6, 7, 8, 10, 13]`).

-## Capturing `resources.png`
+## Capturing `assets/resources.png`

-A template of the resource bar is required for your configuration.
+`assets/resources.png` is the only template needed for HUD detection and resource icon recognition.
+The previous `hud_resources.png` file is no longer used.

 1. Set the game's UI scale to 100%.
 2. Take a screenshot of the in-game HUD.